Home » Recipes » Desserts » Candy » Cream Cheese Mints

 Here’s what you’ll need:

 Start with softened cream cheese.
-If you are making different colors and flavors, now is the time to separate the cream cheese.
+If you make different colors and flavors, now is the time to separate the cream cheese.
 Divide into smaller bowls for the number of flavors and colors you plan to make.

 Cream cheese separated in 4 bowls

-Please note the whole recipe only uses 1 teaspoon of flavoring.
-So if you have four colors, you’ll only need 1/4 teaspoon of flavoring in each.
+Please note the whole recipe only uses one teaspoon of flavoring.
+So, if you have four colors, you’ll only need 1/4 teaspoon of flavoring in each.
 Mix the flavor and food coloring into each bowl of cream cheese.

 Food coloring added to cream cheese bowls and mixed